nazar-pc/CleverStyle-Framework/docs/backend-system-objects/$Cache.md

 <a name="abstract-with-namespace-class" />
 ###[Up](#) \cs\Cache\\_Abstract_with_namespace class

 This is an abstract class that extends `\cs\Cache\_Abstract`.
-It exists to provide simplified integration of cache engines without native namespaces support (required by CleverStyle CMS), but which have incrementing support (currently APC and Memcached engines are using this class).
+It exists to provide simplified integration of cache engines without native namespaces support (required by CleverStyle Framework), but which have incrementing support (currently APC and Memcached engines are using this class).

 Class implements methods `get()`, `set()`, `del()` and `clean()` from ``\cs\Cache\_Abstract`` and requires to implement following methods instead:
 * available_internal()